 The most adventurous and experienced decor enthusiasts can even try to recreate a still life by combining together elements like wood, moss, stones, and taxidermied insects.
 The idea is to turn a “simple” object into a precious thing you wish to showcase.
 Whatever you choose to do with your glass cloche, you will notice that it almost systematically draws attention to itself.

 Alternatively, a plant can also be placed under the cloche, provided you manage to bring it air from time to time.
 It is generally advised to use specific types of plants, like cactus or succulents, which are known as being usually durable.

-Where can I find a cloche and how much does it cost?
+Where can I buy glass cloches and how much do they cost?

 Highly desirable and trendy, cloches can be found almost anywhere.
-As a matter of fact, many department stores now sell them in different seize and variations.
+In fact, many department stores now sell them in different seize and variations.
 Depending on your taste and budget, you will be able to choose between a simple glass or plastic dome and more fancy variations featuring for instance a dome with a vintage-like wooden pedestal inspired by Scandinavian design.

 In terms of price, “modern” cloches are generally sold somewhere between $30 and $100 (like on Houzz), while a vintage glass vacuum laboratory bell jar can easily reach $300.
 Once again, your budget will mostly depend on what you want to achieve with those cloches, and how many of them you need.

 If you’re short of original cloches (or on a tight budget…), one great advice is to mix contemporary and sophisticated vintage glass domes with genuine cloches found at the flea market.
-Alternatively, you can try your luck on eBay and Etsy, which have a pretty interesting selection of reasonably priced old and new cloches.
+Alternatively, you can try your luck on Etsy, which has a large selection of reasonably priced old and new glass cloches.